Nose to Tail: Forgotten Delicacies are Taking over Restaurants

 However, watch out:

 People with certain pre-existing conditions or risk groups may need to take precautions before consuming offal and limit their intake.
 For example, some animal organs may contain elevated levels of cholesterol or vitamin A. Offal from wild animals can also be contaminated with heavy metals or other pollutants.
-The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety therefore advises to limit consumption of offal of all wild animal species, i.e. only every two to three weeks.
+Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection therefore advises to limit consumption of offal of all wild animal species, i.e. only every two to three weeks.